 Find out more about visiting RAF Cosford.

-Monkey Forest in Staffordshire is home to 140 free-ranging Barbary macaques who you can walk among for a wonderfully wild day out in the Midlands.
+Monkey Forest in Staffordshire is on of the more unusual things to do in the West Midlands.
+Its home to 140 free-ranging Barbary macaques who you can walk among for a wonderfully wild day out.

 Enter the woodland walk, which is just less than a mile long, and see the monkeys gather for feeding times without the barrier of cages or bars.
 There’s also playgrounds, a cafe and picnic area away from the enclosure.